Frankenstein (2025 film): Part II: The Creature's Tale

-After the rest of the family leaves for winter, the Creature befriends the blind man, who teaches him to read and speak fluently.
-Wanting to know who he is, the Creature journeys back to the ruins of the laboratory and finds notes confirming the nature of his creation with the address to Victor's estate.
-He returns to the farm and finds the blind man being attacked by wolves.
-The Creature kills many of them and comforts his dying friend before being driven away by the returning hunters.
+When the rest of the family leaves for the mountains to hunt wolves, the Creature befriends their blind patriarch, who teaches him to read and speak fluently.
+The Creature journeys to the ruins of the laboratory, where he discovers the truth about his creation and the address to Victor's estate.
+He returns to the farm to find the blind man being attacked by wolves, which the Creature fights off before comforting his dying friend.
+The family returns and, mistakenly believing the Creature killed the blind man, shoots him.